franciscorafart/learning-notes/javascript/graphql/GraphQL.md

 ## GraphQl main principle
 Front end makes a query describing the exact data it needs.
 In that way the query code stays simple and the front end gets exactly the data it needs.

-With REST the query has not relationship to the response type, while in a GraphQL query a query speifies the response type.
+With REST the query has not relationship to the response type, while in a GraphQL query a query specifies the response type.
 GraphQL is a query language, there's no relation to Graph DBs, it can be implemented with any type of database.

 ## Apollo
-Suite of tools for running and querying GrphQL servers: Mainly GraphQL server and GraphQL Client (Also Engine)
+Suite of tools for running and querying GraphQL servers: Mainly GraphQL server and GraphQL Client (Also Engine)

 ### Apollo server